AutisticShark/Chevereto-Telegram-Bot/README.md

     openssl req -newkey rsa:2048 -sha256 -nodes -keyout private.key -x509 -days 3650 -out cert.pem

 WEBHOOK_CERT = same as WEBHOOK_KEY
-ADMIN_USER = Your Telegram's username,  must include the "@"!, only this user can use the bot's admin command for example /restart.
+ADMIN_USER = Your Telegram's user id, only this user can use the bot's admin command for example /restart.
 [HOST]
 IMAGE_HOST = The domain name of your image host site(without "https://" part)
 IMAGE_HOST_API_KEY = You can find it on https://your-image-host/dashboard/settings/api